-Transcript available here on our website
+Transcript available Here on our website

-Things mentioned on the episode:
+Things mentioned in the podcast:

 Julian Abel can be found on Twitter